jbiason/blog/content/books/things-i-learnt/use-timezones/index.md

 +++

-No matter if the date you're receiving is in your local timezone and you'll display it in your timezone.
-Sooner or later, the fact that you ignored there was a timezone behind that date will hurt you.
+No matter if the date you're receiving is in your local timezone and you'll display it in your timezone, sooner or later, the fact that you ignored there was a timezone behind that date will hurt you.

 <!-- more -->

-(Note: Most of this post when I say "date" you can think of "date and time", although the date should also be timezone aware.)
+(Note: Most of this post when I say "date" you can think of "date and time", although the date should also be "timezone aware".)

 At some point of my professional life, ignoring timezones was easy: You just pick the date, throw in the database, then read it back and everybody was